Chebyshev's bias for modular forms: Introduction

 \begin{example}[{Koyama--Kurokawa \cite[Theorem~2]{KK22}}] Let $\tau(n)$ denote Ramanujan's tau function.
 Assume Conjecture~\ref{DRH} for $L(s+\frac{11}{2}, \Delta)$.
 Then there exists a constant $c$ such that

 Thus, in the sense of Definition \ref{Chebyshev}, the sequence $(\tau(p) p^{-\frac{11}{2}})_p$ has a Chebyshev's bias towards being positive. \end{example}

+We refer to \cite{AokiKoyama2023, KanekoKoyama2023, Okumura2024} for further examples of Chebsyhev's bias in the framework of Definition \ref{Chebyshev}.
 The main theorem of this paper is to generalise Example \ref{tau} by establishing the desired asymptotic in Definition \ref{Chebyshev} when $c_p=a_f(p)$ is the Fourier coefficient of an arbitrary cuspidal newform on $\Gamma_0(N)$.
 As we explain in \S \ref{statement} below, the signs of the Fourier coefficients $a_f(p)$ are equidistributed as we range over all primes $p$ (asymptotically half of them are positive and half of them are negative), so we are indeed in the setting of Definition \ref{Chebyshev} and it is thus natural to investigate a bias towards either sign.